0xfreddy/damndatsalotofstuffonhyperliquid/README.md

 - **Glassmorphism Design**: Modern glass-effect UI with blur and transparency
 - **Project Information**: View project details, Twitter links, and logos
 - **Responsive Design**: Works on desktop and mobile devices
+- **Project Logos as Nodes**: Project nodes now display only the logo (image) in the graph.
+The project name appears in the info panel when selected.

 ## Ecosystem Overview